nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Removing specific field in person: `remove`

-Edits a specific field of a person in the address book.
+Removes a specific field of a person in the address book at the specified index.
 Can only be used in View Mode.<br>
 It requires one field:
 - h/: To be followed by INDEX of homework to be removed
 - a/: To be followed by INDEX of attendance to be removed